 Colour 4 : black and white are colours

 In the 1980s Semir Zeki, when investigating area V4 of the visual cortex, found twenty-two “colour coded cells”.
 These respond to body-colour independently of their wavelength profiles.
 The twenty-two not only included “violet”, a colour that has no simple wavelength equivalent, but also “black” and “white”.
-This means that the eye/brain was responds to achromatic regions of surfaces in precisely the same way as it responds to regions of blue, green yellow, orange and red.
+This means that the eye/brain responds to achromatic regions of surfaces in precisely the same way as it responds to regions of blue, green yellow, orange and red.
 This definitively resolved the question as to whether black and white are colours, although the fact that they are indeed so was already a widely accepted implication of the discovery well over 150 years earlier that colours are made in the head.

 Colour 5: Shadows

 More recently, the discoveries of the physicists have been combined with the ideas of the perceptual scientists to explain how the eye/brain is able to separate surface-reflection from body-colour.
 Details of how this is done are given in “What Scientists can Learn from Artists”, Chapters 13 and 14.
-However one part of the computation depends on the sudden changes in the profile of the reflected-light that regularly occur at the edges of regions of colour (whether at edges of colours within the same surface or at edges of the surfaces themselves) being equated with changes in body-colour.
+However one part of the computation depends on the sudden changes in the profile of the reflected-light that regularly occur at the edges of regions of colour (whether at edges of regions of different pigmentation within the same surface or at edges of the surfaces themselves) being equated with changes in body-colour.
 However it turns out that the computations concerned cannot distinguish sudden changes in actual body-colour from those that occur at the edges of cast shadows (due to sudden changes in intensity relative to adjacent illuminated regions of surface).
 Accordingly our eye-brain systems classify these erroneously as “body-colour”.
 Accordingly, as far as the eye/brain is concerned the colour of shadow is just as much a colour in its own right as the blue of the sky, the red of a tomato, the yellow of a lemon, the green of a leaf, the white of snow or the black of soot.